What STR License Airbnb Hosts Need to Operate in the US

 Business permit requirements and tax obligations

-Be sure to establish all the local permit requirements and which taxes you’ll need to pay.
+Be sure to understand all the local permit requirements and which taxes you’ll need to pay.
 In many cases, you’ll need some kind of general business license in addition to your STR license.
+To get a STR license, you’ll need to pay a fee, which could amount to a few hundred dollars.

-If you purchase a property that’s part of a homeowner’s association (HOA), you’ll automatically become a member of the HOA when the sale closes.
+If you purchase a property that’s part of a homeowner’s association, you’ll automatically become a member of the HOA when the sale closes.
 That means you’ll then be responsible for following all the rules and regulations the HOA imposes on its members.

 Safety and building code standards